MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 Not yet.
 Monitoring will be available at public preview as a new tab in the existing report with the same relevant details you have for your Power BI datasets.

-### Why aren’t paginated reports available in the regular Power BI service?
+### Why are paginated reports only available in Power BI Premium?

 There is a technical blocker because of the flexibility that RDL reports provide.
 It would be problematic allowing them to run in a multi-tenant environment until we have the proper level of code isolation between customers.
 We’re actively looking at potential solutions.